 A small rural primary on the edge of Colchester, this is the kind of school where the outdoor space is not an add-on, it is part of daily learning.
 The grounds include a dedicated wildlife area with two ponds, a wood, and an outdoor classroom, alongside regular Forest School activity.

-Results are a clear strength.
-In 2024, 85% of pupils met the expected standard in reading, writing and mathematics combined, well above the England average of 62%.
+Results remain a clear strength in the 2025 dataset.
+80% of pupils met the expected standard in reading, writing and mathematics combined, with particularly strong maths higher-standard performance in a cohort of 18.

 Leadership is structured across an Executive Headteacher, Mrs Sarah Stevenson, and a Head of School, Mrs Lucy Kershaw, which can be a good fit for a small school within a wider trust.